Utilities Educational Outreach

 The Utilities Department maintains several educational outreach programs.
 More information, downloadable documents and videos are available below.

 The state building code requires a backflow valve if plumbing fixtures are below the top of the first upstream manhole on the street.
 A properly operating valve allows flow in one direction, preventing wastewater from entering the building during sewer system maintenance or backups.
 Consult a builder or plumber to find out if a particular building is required to have a backflow valve.
+For more information, see the FAQ: Backflow Prevention page on this website, or contact Utilities Infrastructure Protection Supervisor Troy Miller by email or at 919-296-9653.

 Fats, oil and grease